prody/ProDy/doc/tutorial.rst

 <Selection: "protein and nam...)**2)**0.5 < 10" from 1p38 (66 atoms; 1 coordinate sets, active set index: 0)>

 In this case, we first calculated the geometric center of the protein atoms.
-Then, we selected carbon alpha and beta atoms of residues that have at least one atom within 10 angstrom away from the geometric center.
+Then, we selected Cα and Cβ atoms of residues that have at least one atom within 10 Å away from the geometric center.

 More examples
 -------------------------------------------------------------------------------